PrincetonUniversity/gerryspam/NJ/README.md

 # New Jersey 2016 Election Shapefile

-This shapefile comes from the Census Partnership file program and was matched with 2016 general election results by the Princeton Gerrymandering Project.
+This shapefile comes from the Census Partnership file program and was matched to 2016 general election results by the Princeton Gerrymandering Project.

 ## Metadata